joinpursuit/AC_4_Web/bridge/lessons/06_functions_101.md

 ## Lesson

-Functions are one of the most powerful things in javascript.
+Functions are one of the most powerful things in JavaScript.
 Today we will begin to learn about their different uses.

-Code reuse.
+Code Reuse <br>
 In past lessons we've written code to print the numbers from 1 to 10.
 More generally we can use two variables to print the values between any two numbers:

 ```js